 Parrot fish are named for their teeth which are fused into a parrot like beak, allowing them to scrape algae off of coral and even to eat coral.
 The green humphead parrotfish (Bolbometopon muricatum) includes coral in its diet and is an important producer of coral sand.
 When one sees a beautiful white tropical beach with fine coral sand, thanks can be given to parrot fish who most likely made most of the sand.
 A single parrot fish can produce around 90 kilograms of coral sand per year!

-Parrot fish fall in the sub family Scarinae, family Labridae, making them a sub family of wrasses.
-Perhaps this is why markings on the face of some parrot fish closely resemble markings commonly seen on wrasses.
+They fall in the sub family Scarinae, family Labridae, making them a sub family of wrasses.
+Perhaps this is why markings on the face of some of them closely resemble markings commonly seen on wrasses.

 Because of their diet and size they are not as a rule kept in home aquariums, with the exception of scarus bicolor parrot fish, which some experienced collectors keep as a juvenile.
 While the bicolor parrot fish are often seen swimming on reefs, juveniles of Scarus psittacus and the common parrot fish are commonly in and around grassy beds.
 Juvenile and adults travel in small shoals and are occasionally spotted singly.